amitesh0109/Data-visualization-with-power-BI/README.md

 # ETL with MySQL and Data-visualization-with-power-BI
 Above is a project on cleaning, transforming and visualizing sales data using power BI.
 .
 SQL database dump is in db_dump.sql file above.
-Download `db_dump.sql` file to your local computer and import it as per instructions given in the tutorial video

 ### Data Analysis Using SQL

 1. Show all customer records